willfleury/metrics-agent/README.md

 ## Motivation
 Agent based bytecode instrumentation is a far more elegant, faster and safer approach to instrumenting code on the JVM.
 Programmatic addition of metrics into client code leads to severe code bloat and lack of clarity of the underlying business logic.

-The advantage of agent based bytecode instrumentation vs annotation driven using dependency injection (DI) frameworks like Spring and Guice is quite simple, you don't need to be using Spring or Guice to benefit from it.
-Another issue with such DI frameworks is that they can only code you they own the injection of which causes some headaches and you must still annotate or otherwise mark the locations to instrument in code.
-The agent doesn't care if the code you want to instrument is yours, a third party library or the JDK itself.
+Annotation driven instrumentation using dependency injection frameworks such as Spring or Guice are an attempt to reduce the coat bloat caused by manual instrumentation.
+However, a clear advantage of agent based bytecode instrumentation is quite simple, you don't need to be using Spring or Guice to benefit from it.
+Another issue with such annotation driven DI frameworks is that they can only inject the logic on code you own and 3rd party libraries cannot be instrumented.
+The agent does not care if the code you want to instrument is yours, a third party library or the JDK itself.

-The ability to simply update a configuration file indicating the metric and code location we want to measure, and simply restart the application to begin gathering measurements in that new location is invaluable and saves a considerable amount of developer time and results in faster performance debugging sessions.
+The ability to quickly update a configuration file indicating the metrics and code locations we want to measure, and simply restart the application to begin gathering new measurements is invaluable.
+It saves a considerable amount of developer time and results in faster performance debugging sessions.

 Finally, because this library provides a plugable provider interface, it means switching between different reporting systems does not need to be an ordeal.
 I've worked on projects that have had two or three different metrics libraries used and converters going between each to the backend monitoring system.
 Simply put, this is vile and makes code bloat even worse.
 With this library, if you wish to change provider, simply add an implementation of the provider of choice.
 As the metrics are not in the source code, there is no further change required and no technical debt added.